pure-water/uVkCompute/fma_benchmark/Ampere_FP32.md

 It appears that only the <b> independent streams </b> can take advantage of the extra FP32 streaming.

 - A2000 reflects a bit more of the co-issue impact
-- 3060Ti's 2nd FP32 pipeline is more likely to be limited by some other factors as well
+- It is even harder to fully utilize the additional FP32 pipeline in more cabable GPUs (3060 Ti vs A2000) , which might be limited by some other factors

 |   | FP32/FP16|
 |---|---|
 |FMA Dispatch Type0 | 1X|
 |FMA Dispatch Type1 | 2X|

+date:"Last updated on `r format(Sys.time(),'%d%m%y')"